-In fact, mortgage and fintech industry marketers should keep in mind that video generates 1200% more shares than text and images combined.
-This is great for building awareness of your company.
+Social Media is one of the key tools you should use to find and engage prospects, and video content will boost your response.
+In fact, marketers and anyone in new business development like mortgage loan originators or real estate agents should keep in mind that video generates 1200% more shares than text and images combined.
+This is great for building awareness of yourself and your company.

 Video length: Videos that run between 15 seconds and 2 minutes have the highest completion rates across social media platforms.

 However, don’t make video length your primary focus.

 There are plenty of long-form videos, for example, targeting a B2B audience on LinkedIn well over 5:00 in length that do well.
 In fact, LinkedIn suggests that videos be at least 30 seconds and up to 5 minutes because users are aiming for deeper information that can be shared with a professional audience.

 The length you select for your video will depend on the purpose as well.
 For example, if the purpose is simply building awareness of your mortgage company or real estate brokerage, keeping it to around 15 seconds, or as close to that as possible, will enable the best completion rates, especially if it’s an advertisement.
 That rule changes however if you’re providing educational content.

 Here are some optimal video length guidelines for other social platforms:

 TikTok: 20 seconds or under

 Twitter: 15 seconds or less

 Audio quality: Poor audio is always a deal breaker!
 But that doesn’t mean that the audio needs to be perfect at all times.
 It all depends on the video you are shooting and how you’re going to use it.
 If you’re shooting a :30 commercial, a webinar or a podcast, then you want to invest in a high-grade mic with a pop filter and record in a sound-proofed room.
 However, if you’re shooting a brief educational, real time or entertainment-oriented video, for the most part these can be done with the built-in mic on your phone.